renoki-co/cashier-register/README.md

 }
 ```

+**Please keep in mind that this works only for non-resettable features, like Teams, Members, etc. due to the fact that features, when swapping between plans, should be handled manually, either wanting to keep them as-is or resetting them using `resetQuotas()`**

 ## Static items

 In case you are not using plans, you can describe items once in Cashier Register's service provider and then leverage it for some neat usage: